David Cunningham of Auchenharvie

-Life at court
+Career

-David Cunningham was a member of the circle of Sir Adam Newton, who lived at Charlton House, Kent.
+Cunningham was a member of the circle of Sir Adam Newton, who lived at Charlton House close to Greenwich Palace.
 Newton, a fellow Scot, had been the tutor of Henry Frederick, Prince of Wales.
-After Prince Henry's death in 1612, Newton and Cunningham continued to be administrators and collectors for the Welsh and duchy incomes which funded Prince Charles' household.
-This income passed to Prince Charles, and continued as a separate income stream when he became king.
+After Prince Henry's death in 1612, Newton and Cunningham continued to be administrators and collectors for the Welsh and Duchy incomes which funded Prince Charles' household.
+This continued as a separate income stream when he became king.
 In 1618 Cunningham paid the wages of the court musicians Alfonso Ferrabosco and Thomas Lupo.

-Cunningham wrote letters to his cousin David Cunningham of Robertland, who was grandson of the royal master of work David Cunningham of Robertland.
+Cunningham wrote letters to his cousin in Scotland, David Cunningham of Robertland, who was grandson of a former royal master of work David Cunningham of Robertland.
 The letters advise his younger cousin on aspects of their estate business and interests.
 He also discusses taking Newton's son Sir Henry Newton on an educational trip to France.
 On the death of Adam Newton in 1629 Cunningham and Peter Newton were charged as his executors to rebuild St Luke's Church at Charlton.
 The Cunningham arms can still be seen carved on the pulpit.

 Cunningham continued to administer revenue from Wales and duchy lands for Charles I as king: in 1633 he paid Thomas Howard, 1st Earl of Berkshire £100 for keeping horses for Charles.
 Some of his accounts of this income survive in the National Archives and at Ayrshire Archives.
 They include payments for the lodgings of the painter Daniël Mijtens and the armourer Arnold Rotsipen, wages to king's barber Thomas Caldwell, minor improvements in the park at Ampthill, and old wardrobe debts from the funeral of King James.

-Nicholas Stone the master mason who worked with Inigo Jones recorded David Cunningham to be his "great good friend" and "very noble friend" when he paid for the monument of Sir Thomas Puckering, for Adam Newton's brother-in-law, at St. Mary's Warwick and for Adam Newton's own tomb at St. Luke's Charlton.
+Nicholas Stone, the master mason who worked with Inigo Jones, recorded David Cunningham to be his "great good friend" and "very noble friend" when he paid for the monument of Sir Thomas Puckering, for Adam Newton's brother-in-law, at St. Mary's Warwick and for Adam Newton's own tomb at St. Luke's Charlton.
 Cunningham was involved in the business affairs of Newton's daughters, Jane Enyon and Elizabeth Peyto, whose husband Edward Peyto built at Chesterton, Warwickshire.

-One of Cunningham's letters describes with enthusiasm the formation of a secret brotherhood of courtiers, comprising the Scottish "cubicular" or bedchamber servants.
 In June 1629 he hurt himself badly playing football.
-Around the same time he received a royal command for him to supervise building work at Berkhamsted Place in 1629.
-His account for this survives, counter-signed by Thomas Trevor, surveyor of works at Windsor Castle, and is now held by the Folger Shakespeare Library.
+Around the same time he received a royal command for him to supervise building work at Berkhamsted Place.
+His account for this work survives, counter-signed by Thomas Trevor, surveyor of works at Windsor Castle, and is now held by the Folger Shakespeare Library.
 The improvements at Berkhamsted were for the convenience of Jane Murray, the widow of Secretary Murray, and her young family which included Anne, Lady Halkett and Elizabeth Murray who married Adam Newton's heir, Sir Henry Newton.